-Everyone who works in cancer care, is doing their best, but there is no road map, so no one can make any promises.
 All of us, including your oncologist, are led by beliefs as well as by the evidence.
-It can be helpful to clarify what those beliefs are for every member of your team – at all stages you need your team to be working towards a goal that they believe to be achievable.
+It can be helpful to clarify what those beliefs are for every member of your team – at all stages you need your team to be working towards a survival goal that they believe to be achievable.
 If they have stopped believing in your long term future, then it may be time to move on and explore other more hopeful avenues.
-Don’t be afraid to ask the awkward question of any of us.

 Although conventional and complementary care are aiming for the same thing – the absence of cancer – they are sometimes incompatible, especially during the ‘killing phase’ of treatment.
 Cancer treatment is based on killing cells, and nutritional therapy is about supporting cells – so it’s particularly important to use them correctly and to get the right advice from someone who understands the drug/nutrient interactions during this stage of your cancer experience.

 If you do go through conventional treatment your overall health at the end is likely be worse than at the beginning, even if the cancer is gone.
 Your immune system may be weakened, your microbiome depleted, your stress and blood sugar elevated, and your system inflamed.
-Nutrition can help you regain your former health and, more importantly, improve it to make a recurrence less likely.
+Nutrition can help you regain your health and it may make a recurrence less likely.

-Long term healing is very much about changing the tumour microenvironment to become less favourable for cancer cells to thrive.
 Cancer recovery is about healing your whole body and your whole life.
-Food is fundamental to that process but many other aspects of life are important too, the Radical Remission project is the best illustration of healing after cancer.
+Food is fundamental to that process but many other aspects of life are important too; the Radical Remission project is the best illustration of healing after cancer.

-The best results happen when medical and natural remedies are used together in a personalised and integrated cancer protocol but, for this to happen the patient must take the leading role in their own care – and in my opinion that’s where the magic happens.
+The best results can happen when medical and natural remedies are used together in a personalised and integrative cancer protocol.
+For this to happen the patient must take the leading role in their own care, consulting experts, choosing the route that feels right.
+In my opinion that’s where the magic happens.
 While this idea is taking hold among a few enlightened oncologists, it is a long way from being widely accepted.
 Your oncologist may well believe that only he can help you, and that nutrition is not powerful enough to make a difference.
-This belief is dangerous and not in line with the evidence but it is persistent.
-Organisations like Yes to Life are making great strides in bringing integrated oncologists, complementary practitioners and enthusiastic patients together.
+This belief is not in line with the evidence but it is persistent.
+Organisations like Yes to Life and BSIO are making great strides in bringing integrated oncologists, complementary practitioners and enthusiastic patients together.

-As a complementary practitioner, my role in your integrated cancer programme is to help you focus on what’s important for you.
-When your diet is poor, your gut is struggling, your environment toxic, your genes misbehaving or your mindset hampered by stress and anxiety, it’s hard to function well.
-Supporting yourself with the right diet is a fundamental way to make all of these systems better, but it’s important to know where to start.
-I am trained as a nutritional therapist, a nutrigenomic counsellor and a life coach, so all of these things fall within my remit.
-I am aware of most of the treatment protocols and drugs (though new ones are arriving ever day); I can help you to withstand them and reduce the side effects but it is not within my scope to advise you on treatment, repurposed drugs, or to provide acute or emergency care at any time.
+Supporting yourself with the right diet is a fundamental way to improve your health and resilience and may help treatment to work better, but it’s important to know where to start.
+I am trained as a nutritional therapist, a nutrigenomic counsellor and a life coach, so I can help you to decide your health priorities, plan your care through different stages and understand personal vulnerabilities.
+I can help you to withstand the drugs and reduce the side effects but it is not within my scope to advise you on treatment, repurposed drugs, or to provide acute or emergency care at any time.

-My work is focussed on long term recovery and restoration to full mental and physical health.
-I do that by supporting your body systems to work at optimal levels, and by promoting natural healing using my knowledge of nutrition and nutrigenomics.
+My work is focussed on long term recovery and restoration to full mental and physical health by promoting natural healing using my knowledge of nutrition and nutrigenomics.

 A Balancing Act